-4.1.12 SAMA may allow some flexibility in the application of required standards for data that are collected prior to the adoption of the Basel II Framework, which is year- end 2006 and 2007 for the FIRB and AIRB approach, respectively. - a bank adoption of the IRB Approach.
+- 4.1.12 SAMA may allow some flexibility in the application of required standards for data that are collected prior to a bank adoption of the IRB Approach.
 However, in such cases the bank should demonstrate to the SAMA that appropriate adjustments have been made to achieve broad equivalence with the data without such flexibility.
-Data collected beyond the date of adoption4 should conform to the minimum standards unless otherwise stated.
+Data collected beyond the date of adoption should conform to the minimum standards unless otherwise stated. - 4.1.12A Date of adoption is the data a bank starts to accumulate data.
+For applying IRB approaches.